 9 | BE MINDFUL OF THE APPLICANT TRACKING SYSTEMS

 Applicant Tracking Systems (ATS) are software used by companies that receive, sort, and store resumes of job applicants.
 The ATS will then spit out resume information to a human who asks for specific criteria.
-But, your resume can get snubbed by the ATS and never get seen by human eyes if it’s in the wrong format and unreadable, doesn’t include relevant keywords from the job posting, is missing some of the posting requirements, etc. Read on for tips on how to ensure your resume gets chosen.
+But, your resume can get snubbed by the ATS and never get seen by human eyes if it’s in the wrong format and unreadable, doesn’t include relevant keywords from the job posting, is missing some of the posting requirements, etc. To be chosen by the ATS, upload your resume in PDF format, target your resume to the job posting by including relevant keywords, and keep your headings as common resume terms (read on for the details).

 10 | HEADINGS SHOULD BE COMMON RESUME TERMS.